gilbertofp16/chat_negotiation/DEVELOPMENT_PLAN.md

 3. Provide a crew composition helper that mirrors model selection options used in LangChain.
 4. Enable tracing so CrewAI runs appear in Langfuse.

 **Dependencies**
 - Requirement 3 (Vector store management) and Requirement 5 (LangChain RAG) are complete.

 **Approaches**
 - The CrewAI path now directly uses the `get_retriever` function, ensuring it accesses the same persisted ChromaDB instance as the LangChain path.
 The previous in-memory, ephemeral approach has been removed.
 - Use CrewAI's native LLM support (which leverages LiteLLM) for model routing to Gemini.

 **Trade-offs**
 - This unified approach removes the previous trade-off of high latency in the CrewAI path, as the vector store is no longer rebuilt on each run.
 - LiteLLM simplifies swapping models but adds a layer.
 Native client reduces layers but may be less flexible.

 **Testing strategy**
 - Reuse the same golden Q&A set as Requirement 5.
 - Verify that both LangChain and CrewAI paths produce consistent results from the same underlying data.
 - Confirm trace visibility in Langfuse.

 **Integration**
 - Export `crew_answer()` with the same signature as `answer()` so the UI can seamlessly toggle between orchestration methods.

 ---

 ## Requirement 7.
-Tiny MCP browse tool (Black Swan sanity checks) (Completed)
+Tiny MCP browse tool (Black Swan sanity checks)

 **Tasks**
-1. Implement a **minimal MCP server** with a single action: `browse_bsw(topic)` that constrains queries to the Black Swan negotiation domain and returns a summary and sources.
-(Completed)
+1. Implement a **minimal MCP server** over stdio with a single action: `browse_bsw(topic)` that constrains queries to the Black Swan negotiation domain and returns a summary and sources from multiple web sources (Wikipedia, Black Swan Group blog, Harvard PON blog).
 2. Create a LangChain `Tool` wrapper around the MCP client to make it available to agents.
-(Completed)
 3. Integrate the tool into the LangChain agent executor, allowing the LLM to decide when to call it.
-(Completed)
 4. Update the LangChain system prompt to instruct the agent on the proper, secondary use of the tool.
-(Completed)
 5. Integrate the same tool into the CrewAI agent, ensuring consistent agentic capabilities.
-(Completed)
 6. UI: show when browse was used and list 1–2 sources.
 (Pending UI implementation)

 **Dependencies**
 -   Base app operational; Cline available.

 **Approaches**
-- Start with a simple HTTP fetch plus very light parsing; optional “search” endpoint if needed.
+-   A pure MCP server over stdio is the simplest approach for this use case, as it avoids the need for a separate HTTP server.
-- Strict allowlist to keep scope narrow.
+-   The server will query multiple sources in parallel to provide a richer context.

 **Trade-offs**
-- Existing MCP servers are faster to adopt but broader than needed.
+-   This approach is less scalable than an HTTP-based solution, but it is sufficient for a local proof of concept.
-- Custom tiny server gives tight control and clarity for learning.
+-   The blog search functions are placeholders and would need to be replaced with a more robust implementation (e.g., using a search API or web scraping library) for a production application.

 **Testing strategy**
 - Manual test with queries like “calibrated questions” and “accusation audit.”
 - Check outputs are bounded, sanitized, and clearly marked as external.

 **Integration**
 - Single adapter so both LangChain and CrewAI can invoke MCP through a common interface.

 ---